 While searching for an apartment, deciding whether you want a fully furnished, unfurnished, or part-furnished apartment is vital.
 Fully furnished is more expensive, while unfurnished is the cheapest.
 However, if you bring your furniture and then take it with you at the end of the lease, some Landlord lets you leave them if it’s still in good condition.

 Mind you; this is my first time renting a private property.
 I had lived in a local agency apartment, student accommodation and a secure government apartment.
 These apartments have different deals and protocols to get them.
 I will explain more in an upcoming post.

 Honestly, I couldn’t believe how simple the application was.
 I found the apartment on the agency website and called to arrange a viewing appointment.
 After viewing, I had to apply and wait for a response from the Landlord.
-There was someone else interested in the property.
+There was someone else interested in the Property.
 I panicked and offered to pay higher than the rent arrangement.
 It took a week or two, and then my agent called to let me know my application was successful.
-I was very excited, and I wanted to move on the same day.
+I was very excited and wanted to move on the same day.

-I had to pay one month’s rent and a deposit to secure the property.
+I had to pay one month’s rent and a deposit to secure the Property.
 I took a lease of 5 years, but I recommend you take a lease of 1 year first and see how it goes.
-In my case, I already loved the apartment, and I had already made up my mind about how long I would like to stay there.
+In my case, I already loved the apartment, and I had already decided how long I would like to stay there.
 Five years is not a long time at all.
 I have already been here for two years, three years left.

 If you are searching for a new home in England, please get in touch with Grow Property.
 They will help you find your dream home.